Skip to main content

 The family extends their gratitude to the doctors and health care workers who cared for Terry during his time in the Swift Current Hospital, Clover House, and the Maple Creek Integrated Healthcare Facility.
 Also thanks to family and friends who visited, phoned, and supported Terry during his hospital and care home stay.

-According to Terry’s wishes, there will be no formal funeral service.
-A family gathering will be held at a later date.
-Interment will be at Memory Gardens in Swift Current.
 Any donations in memory of Terry can be made to the Heart & Stroke Foundation of Canada.

 Arrangements entrusted to Parkside Memorial Funeral Home.